 It is the same in other parts of the world.
 Our Yukon colleagues had a quiet period in the first part of the 2010s, before major melts hit them in 2016, 2018 and 2019.
 It is clearly an advantage to have a long-term funded program, allowing for the ups and downs in the melting situation.
 Short-term projects may (and have) hit a quiet period with little or no melting of old ice.
 Little work can be done with large snowdrifts covering the ice.
 This makes it difficult to get further funding.

 Mongolia became part of the world of ice patch archaeology in 2019.
 An American-led team made the first discoveries in the Altay Mountains.

 The future of glacial archaeology

 That was a short history of glacial archaeology, from the small beginnings in the early 20th century to the find explosion from 1997 onwards.
 What lies ahead?
 Well, the mountain ice will continue to melt.
 It is hardly a bold prediction to forecast that more spectacular finds will be made in the regions where fieldwork is already taking place.

-There should also be other places where archaeological discoveries are still waiting to be made, most notably perhaps in the Himalayas, where old caravan routes crossed the ice fields.
+There should also be other places where archaeological discoveries are still waiting to be made.
+Especially in the Himalayas where old caravan routes crossed the ice fields.
 At the moment, the finds from the Himalayas are limited to missing mountaineers, but that is likely to change.

 The prospect of making new discoveries from the retreating ice in the coming years is exiting and sad at the same time.
 As glacial archaeoogists, there is little we can do to stop global warming and ice melt.
 Our priority is to record the history of a melting world.
-The task is to rescue the artefacts, preserve them for the future and try to unlock their story about the past.
+The task is to rescue the artefacts, preserve them for the future and try to unlock the stories they can tell about the past.
 As our recent paper on the lost mountain pass at Lendbreen showed, the story told by the finds is very relevant to the world we are living in today.
 Climate change was a challenge in the past as well.